Garhwal Rifles

-Today it has more than 25,000 soldiers, organized into twenty one regular battalions (2nd to 22nd), two battalions of the Territorial Army (121 Inf Bn TA and 127 Inf Bn TA (Eco)) and three Rashtriya Rifles Battalions (14 RR, 36 RR, 48 RR).
+Today it has well over 26,000 soldiers, organized into twenty one regular battalions (2nd to 22nd), two battalions of the Territorial Army (121 Inf Bn TA and 127 Inf Bn TA (Eco)) and three Rashtriya Rifles Battalions (14 RR, 36 RR, 48 RR).
 The 1st Battalion has since been converted to mechanized infantry and forms part of the Mechanised Infantry Regiment as its 6th battalion.
-The regiment has a specialized scout battalion of Garhwal Scouts, it is an elite infantry battalion specializing in long range reconnaissance and high-altitude warfare.
+The regiment has a specialized scout battalion of Garhwal Scouts also known as "The Snow Leopards", it is an elite infantry battalion specializing in long range reconnaissance and extreme high-altitude warfare.
 Garhwal Scouts are stationed permanently at Joshimath.
-The soldiers from Gharwal Scouts wear red scout badges on shoulders on both combat and ceremonial uniform.
+Garhwal Scouts is the main battalion of the Ibex brigade (9th Independent Mountain Brigade).
+The battalion is distinguished from other battalions with scouts patches on sholders and scout badge on chest.

-The regimental insignia incorporates a Maltese Cross and is based on the defunct Rifle Brigade (Prince Consort's Own) as they are a designated rifle regiment.
+The regimental insignia incorporates a Maltese cross and is based on the defunct Rifle Brigade (Prince Consort's Own) as they are a designated rifle regiment.
 Unlike regular rifle regiments, they are one of ten such units marching in the regular paces used in the Indian Army's ceremonies.